vegaprotocol/documentation/docs/node-operators/how-to/use-snapshots.md

 Then using the vegatools command line you can inspect the state of the snapshot at a given height:
 ```
-vega tools snapshotdb --db-path=/path/to/the/snapshot.db --block-height=901
+vega tools snapshot --db-path=/path/to/the/snapshot.db --block-height=901
 ```

 :::note